Raphael-Gisler-AGI/ODataV4/docs/ui5/drafts.md

 ### Read
 If we do a normal binding as we always would we only objects are shown and not drafts.

-To also see Drafts you have to write a fliter to do so.
+To also see Drafts you have to write a filter to do so.
 ```javascript
 this.byId("Table").bindItems({
   path: "/Objects",